d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

 $$\alpha(\mathbf Q, \mathbf K) = \mathbf Q \mathbf K^T /\sqrt{d}.$$

 Now let's implement this layer that supports a batch of queries and key-value pairs.
-In addition, it supports to randomly drop some attention weights as a regularization.
+In addition, it supports randomly dropping some attention weights as a regularization.

 ```{.python .input  n=5}
 # Save to the d2l package.